Matsumoto Japan Travel Guide

 Matsumoto Castle

-Japan's oldest original keep
+Japan's oldest wooden castle

 Nakamachi Street